 13. Don’t Fear the Word ‘No’

-According to a famous study by Baylor University on real estate cold calling, it takes an average of 209 calls to set an appointment or get a referral.
-For those of you who fear rejection, the takeaway is that you will have to endure 208 gut-wrenching “no’s” before you finally get a “yes.”
+According to a famous study by Baylor University on real estate cold calling, it takes an average of 209 calls to set one appointment or get a referral.
+For those of you who fear rejection, the takeaway is that you will have to endure a lot of gut-wrenching “no’s” before you finally get a “yes.”

 For those who have already overcome your fear of “no,” this statement is music to your ears.
 It means that for every “no” you get, you are quantifiably closer to a “yes.”
 It means that you will get three appointments if you can make 627 calls weekly (which is totally doable in your 90 minutes each day).